12 Mistakes and Sleazy Practices to Avoid

 Automating everything

 This mistake is perhaps the hardest to avoid.
 Automation is a great (and even sometimes necessary) thing to do with your social media.
-Once things start to scale up, things can get out of hand for a human to manually manage.
+Once things start to scale up, things can get out of hand for a human to manage manually.
 In those cases, automation is good, and you want to take advantage of all the available tools these days to help you manage your social media more efficiently.
 There is, however, a point where too much automation won't be as productive as you think.

-Automation is great for a lot of things, but it's not something you should be utilizing in your Linkedin profile.
-In fact, if you're the kind of person that like to read the terms and conditions, you'll learn that it's actually prohibited by the platform.
-Understandably, this hasn't stopped any enterprising programmers and startups to offer solutions that do it anyways.
+Automation is great for many things, but it's not something you should utilize in your LinkedIn profile.
+If you like to read the terms and conditions, you'll learn that the platform prohibits it.
+Understandably, this hasn't stopped enterprising programmers and startups from offering solutions that do it anyway.

-Boosting your endorsements
+Boosting your endorsements.

-If you’re not concerned about the ethical problems that come with doing this, you should at least worry about the real dangers that come with engaging in this type of behaviour.
-Linkedin does their best to crack down on this sort of conduct, and the consequences of getting caught are quite grave.
+If you're not concerned about the ethical problems of doing this, you should at least worry about the dangers of engaging in this behavior.
+LinkedIn does its best to crack down on this conduct, and the consequences of getting caught are grave.
 In the best case, your account will get suspended and de-prioritized by their algorithms very heavily (to counteract your fraudulent endorsements).
-In the worst case, Linkedin could outright delete your account permanently, forcing you to either abandon the platform or start from scratch with a fresh account.
-If your brand is big enough, news of you engaging in this type of behaviour will almost irreparably damage your brand, both with customers and with colleagues in your field.
-It’s just not worth it at the end of the day, so stay away from doing it.
+In the worst case, LinkedIn could permanently delete your account, forcing you to abandon the platform or start from scratch with a fresh account.
+If your brand is big enough, news of you engaging in this behavior will almost irreparably damage your brand with customers and colleagues in your field.
+It's not worth it at the end of the day, so stay away from doing it.

-Making things political
+Making things political.

 Having the wrong profile picture.